 Have you ever woken up feeling energetic and on top of the world in the middle of the night whereas you have to literally drag yourself out of bed in the morning?
 Why do we feel energetic at times and tired at other times?
-Why are some of us productive during day time while some are night-owls?
+Why are some of us productive during the time while some are night-owls?
 If you are wondering why does this happens, Ayurveda has some answers for you!

-The core principle of Ayurveda is that the body should be aligned with rhythms of nature for a healthy life.
-The elements like air, fire, water, ether (space) and earth are the building blocks of nature and life and hence referred to as the energetic forces of nature also known as, doshas in terms of Ayurveda.
+The core principle of Ayurveda is that the body should be aligned with the rhythms of nature for a healthy life.
+The elements like air, fire, water, ether (space), and earth are the building blocks of nature and life and hence referred to as the energetic forces of nature also known as, doshas in terms of Ayurveda.

 The tridoshas- vata, pitta or kapha are one of the fundamental concepts in the tradition of Ayurveda.
 Each dosha is predominantly composed of two of the five natural elements - vata is composed of space and air, pitta of fire and water, and kapha of earth and water and these doshas govern all physical and mental processes in the body and the dosha constituents vary between each individual almost like a fingerprint.

 Each dosha occurs dominantly in nature as well as in the body during the four-hour window, which is referred to as “Ayurvedic dosha clock”.
 Basically, the characteristics of that dosha will affect how you feel during the respective time of day.